AmauryHamon/masterthesis-web2print/content/text/part-2-6a1mat9bx.md

-> Are.na is also sometimes the same phenomenon as Instagram, it can be a bit "death scrolling" when you follow too many people.
+> <span class="arena">Are.na</span> is also sometimes the same phenomenon as Instagram, it can be a bit "death scrolling" when you follow too many people.
 It starts to snowball, and then you lose track a bit.

 Frederik Mahler-Andersen

 > For me, as a web designer, when I see too many websites, they're all a bit custom-made.
 All with graphics that are a bit too much, then I get lost.
-The people I follow on Are.na, apart from certain artists etc., are a lot of people who do the same thing as me.
+The people I follow on <span class="arena">Are.na</span>, apart from certain artists etc., are a lot of people who do the same thing as me.
 So you end up in a spiral where you also see their references and make them your own.

 Frederik Mahler-Andersen